uhengart/retrieve-canadian-diagnosis-keys/README.md

 # retrieve-canadian-diagnosis-keys
-Perl script for retrieving the diagnosis keys (aka temporary exposure keys) uploaded by [COVID Alert](https://github.com/cds-snc/covid-alert-app), Canada's exposure notifications app, from Health Canada's server.
+retrieveDiagnosisKeys.pl is a Perl script for retrieving the diagnosis keys (aka temporary exposure keys) uploaded by [COVID Alert](https://github.com/cds-snc/covid-alert-app), Canada's exposure notifications app, from Health Canada's server.

 Run the script and it will create a directory whose name is the current time (in UTC) with the following files:
 * *config.json* containing the current configuration for COVID Alert.